Antolin1/TCRMG-GNN/README.md

 ### Step 2 📋

-This step is contained in [this folder](put here to Github):
+This step is contained in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/notebooks):

-* [Case of Ecore](path to notebook) - It contains the estimation of parameters in the different rules of RandomEMF and the KDE for the VIATRA, ALLOY and RANDOM.
-You can execute almost everthing in the notebook less the generation of the config files for VIATRA and ALLOY (they are already provided in [this folder](put here to Github)) and the generation of models in the case of RANDOM (they are already provided in [this folder](put here to Github)).
+* [Ecore's notebook](https://github.com/Antolin1/TCRMG-GNN/blob/main/notebooks/EstimatingParametersEcore.ipynb) - It contains the estimation of parameters in the different rules of RandomEMF and the KDE for the VIATRA, ALLOY and RANDOM.
+You can execute almost everything in the notebook less the generation of the configuration files (CFs) for VIATRA and ALLOY (CFs are already provided in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/configurationFiles/Ecore) and the generation of models in the case of RANDOM (the models are already provided in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/syntheticModels/RAND)).
-* [Case of Yakindu](path to notebook) - It contains the estimation of parameters in the different rules of RandomEMF and the KDE for the VIATRA, ALLOY and RANDOM.
-You can execute almost everthing in the notebook less the generation of the config files for VIATRA and ALLOY (they are already provided in [this folder](put here to Github)) and the generation of models in the case of RANDOM (they are already provided in [this folder](put here to Github)).
+* [Yakindu's notebook](https://github.com/Antolin1/TCRMG-GNN/blob/main/notebooks/EstimatingParametersYakindu.ipynb) - It contains the estimation of parameters in the different rules of RandomEMF and the KDE for the VIATRA, ALLOY and RANDOM.
+You can execute almost everthing in the notebook less the generation of the configuration files for VIATRA and ALLOY (CFs are already provided in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/configurationFiles/Yakindu)) and the generation of models in the case of RANDOM (the models are already provided in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/syntheticModels/RAND)).
-* [Case of RDS](path to notebook) - It contains the estimation of parameters in the different rules of RandomEMF and the KDE for the VIATRA, ALLOY and RANDOM.
-You can execute almost everthing in the notebook less the generation of the config files for VIATRA and ALLOY (they are already provided in [this folder](put here to Github)) and the generation of models in the case of RANDOM (they are already provided in [this folder](put here to Github)).
+* [RDS's notebook](https://github.com/Antolin1/TCRMG-GNN/blob/main/notebooks/EstimatingParametersRDS.ipynb) - It contains the estimation of parameters in the different rules of RandomEMF and the KDE for the VIATRA, ALLOY and RANDOM.
+You can execute almost everthing in the notebook less the generation of the configuration files for VIATRA and ALLOY (CFs are already provided in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/configurationFiles/RDS)) and the generation of models in the case of RANDOM (the models are already provided in [this folder](https://github.com/Antolin1/TCRMG-GNN/tree/main/syntheticModels/RAND)).

 ### Step 3 📋